Immersive Worlds Await

 Service of Alcohol

 Many Theme Camps choose to run a donation or gifting bar; ‘hell yeah’, who doesn’t like a free drink!
-The gifting or service of alcohol must be done responsibly and should be conducted in accordance with NSW state regulation for the Responsible Service of Alcohol (RSA).
-Any bar should be managed by someone who has completed an RSA course.
+The gifting or service of alcohol must be done responsibly and should be conducted in general accordance with the principals of the NSW state regulation for the Responsible Service of Alcohol (RSA).
+We recommend any large bar should be managed by someone who has completed an RSA course.

 The last few years of Burning Seed have seen our favourite works of art become mobile, as they transform into Art Cars, or the Mutant Vehicles of Red Earth City.
 While we love the new creativity participants are bringing to Seed, it's also important we keep the rest of the City safe.